MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

   - compute
 ---

-# Azure Well-Architected Framework perspective of the Web Apps feature of Azure App Service
+# Azure Well-Architected Framework perspective on the Web Apps feature of Azure App Service

 Azure App Service is a platform as a service (PaaS) compute solution that you can use to host your workload on the Azure platform.
 It's a fully managed service that abstracts the underlying compute and offloads the responsibility of building, deploying, and scaling to the platform.
 An app service always runs in an App Service plan.
 The service plan that you choose determines the region in which the workload runs, the compute configurations, and the operating system.
 Multiple billing models are available for App Service.